Bearing down: Baylor routs Houston 78-59 to reach title game

 When the Cougars finally scored, the Bears ripped off another 16-3 run later in the first half, carving up the nation’s top 3-point field-goal defense with ruthless efficiency.
 By the time Davion Mitchell knocked down back-to-back 3-pointers to end the first half, the Bears had a 45-20 lead that felt insurmountable.

-Houston coach Kelvin Sampson, whose reputation for being a master tactician was stretched to the limit, tried to get the guard-heavy Cougars to forget about the 3-point line and go right to the basket in the second half.
+Sampson, whose reputation for being a master tactician was stretched to the limit, tried to get the guard-heavy Cougars to go to the basket more in the second half.
+But nothing seemed to work.

-The Cougars cut their deficit to 16 at one point, but there was no coming back on this night.
+“We came out of the locker room and competed,” Sampson said with a shake of his head, “but Baylor is the best team we’ve played.
+They may be the best team we’ve played in the seven years I’ve been here.”

 More AP college basketball: http://apnews.com/hub/College-basketball and http://www.twitter.com/AP_Top25